 Ken’s interest in fundraising began at an early age.
 During his school days, he experienced bullying as the result of a stutter, and this bullying left a lasting impression on him.
 Over the years he has been involved in various fundraising initiatives to help others avoid going through the same experience.

 “As a kid with a stutter, like a lot of people going through the same sort of process, I went through hard times at school, so that became the reason or the rationale of why we raised the funds.”

 The Telethon Community Cinemas made a slow but steady start towards fundraising efforts, but have since made a great contribution to the local community.

-The cinemas raise funds for seven major beneficiaries, and have over the years, supported many others including schools, clubs and charities.
+The cinemas raise funds for a number of beneficiaries, and have supported many others over the years including schools, clubs, and charities.